SimonFJ20/courses/compiler/chapter_3.md

 }
 ```

 The parser does not need to keep track of `index`, `line` and `col` as those are stored in the tokens.
-The token's position is prefered to the lexer's.
+The token's position is preferred to the lexer's.

 Also like the lexer, we'll have a `.test()` method in the parser, which will test for token type rather than strings or regex.